 Commenting on the difficulties faced by young carers Alison said: “The Westminster Government is failing to do enough to support young carers.

-lack of social awareness is also an important issue for carers; it means that too many are unaware that they can self-identify as carers and access support.
+“Young adult carers also frequently feel let down by official support networks, as there is rarely any transitional support available to bridge the gap between being a young carer and an adult carer.
+The lack of social awareness is also an important issue for carers; it means that too many are unaware that they can self-identify as carers and access support.
 Caring is poorly understood by others, which increases the social isolation many experience.

 “COVID-19 also means that the usual systems in place to help young carers in times of need, including the many charitable organisations, are not able to operate at full capacity, potentially adding to stress and isolation.
 The last thing young carers need on top of all the ongoing pressures is worries over finances and putting food on the table.

 “The Liberal Democrats are calling on the Conservative Government in Westminster to raise the carers allowance by £1000 a year and crucially we are also calling for the Carer’s Allowance eligibly to be expanded to allow young carers to access the scheme.”

 If you are a young carer seeking support please contact either the Powys County Council Assist Team at: 0345 602 7050 or Credu Connecting Carers at: 01597823800